PedroMagar/MISA-I/README.md

 	- r4: INTM - Interruption message.
 	> Currently, the focus of 'Management' mode is to access some CPU information such as what is its capabilities or how is its current operation state, there is also an attempt to implement protected memory, this can be seen with r9 and r8, restore instructions (RER) would refuse to restore an "higher privileged" (out of bounds) state, a restore in the max address could also indirectly be used to return control to the caller.
  	> CPU Mode (Define how the CPU will operate) is under consideration to come back on r6, r5 or r4.
-- 16 registers: split in sets of 4 (Register Bank), the instruction field in SRB (Swap Register Bank) will determine which set is to be used, SRB will match the register bank accordingly:
+- 16 registers: split in sets of 4 (Register Bank), the instruction field in SRB (Swap Register Bank) will determine which set is to be used, CPU starts with Rb0 and Rb3 active, SRB will match the register bank accordingly:
 	- 00 / LL: Will use the default register bank, making avaliable: r7-r4 and r3-r0.
 	- 01 / LH: Will swap the lower register bank, making avaliable:  r7-r4 and r11-r8.
 	- 10 / HL: Will swap the higher register bank, making avaliable: r15-r12 and r3-r0.